centria/advanced-csharp/src/content/part08/part08-1.md

 * **public bool HasAbbreviation(string abbreviation)** checks if an abbreviation has already been added; returns true if it has and false if it has not.
 * **public string FindExplanationFor(string abbreviation)** finds the explanation for an abbreviation; returns "not found" if the abbreviation has not been added yet.

-HINT!
-Use HasAbbreviation in your FindExplanationFor to avoid errors!
+<Note>Use HasAbbreviation in your FindExplanationFor to avoid errors!</Note>

 Example: